LibrariesHacked/helibtech/user-engagement/market-overview.md

 tags:
   - Enquiry management
   - Engagement
+published: true
 ---
 # User engagement - market overview

 There are a number of products on the market that provide solutions for some or all of the user engagement functions that libraries seek to carry out.

 Typically such user engagement activities may include:

-- Log and record user enquiries
+* Log and record user enquiries
-- Answer enquiries from users
+* Answer enquiries from users
-- Provide information literacy support through guides for resources and information seeking / management topics
+* Provide information literacy support through guides for resources and information seeking / management topics
-- Manage user communications
+* Manage user communications
-- Manage users physical use of library space e.g. through room bookings
+* Manage users physical use of library space e.g. through room bookings

 ## Library specific solutions